Malahim-Tariq/Demo-Class/README.md

 # Demo-Class
-This is my first demo class
+This is my first demo